petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/workflow-task-node-reference.md

    </assignments>
    ```

-   The above assignment specifies that only the user with the user ID of 20156 may complete the task.
+   The above assignment specifies that only the user with the ID `20156` may complete the task.
 Alternatively, specify the `<screen-name>` or `<email-address>` of the user.

-Additionally, you can write a script to define the assignment.
+You can write a script to define the assignment.
 For an example, see the [single-approver-scripted-assignment-workflow-definition.xml](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/portal-workflow/portal-workflow-kaleo-runtime-impl/src/main/resources/META-INF/definitions/single-approver-scripted-assignment-workflow-definition.xml).

 Set a single user in the `user` variable, or add users to a list in the `users` variable.
 To specify role assignments, add a list of roles (even if there's just one) to the `roles` variable.